-We work with roasters committed to sourcing clean, quality coffees and to developing strong and amiable relationships with coffee farmers around the world.
+Working with roasters committed to sourcing clean, quality coffees and to developing amiable relationships with coffee farmers around the world.

-We’re always growing in knowledge of the coffee world, tweaking our brewing parameters, and experimenting with various brewing methods so that we can provide our community with coffees that have been cultivated with the greatest care.
+Growing in knowledge of the coffee world, tweaking our brewing parameters, and experimenting with brewing methods so that we can provide our community with coffees that have been cultivated with the greatest care.

-We affirm scholarly inquiry, artistic expression, and thought that challenges the status quo.
-We do all this out of love of God and neighbor.
+Affirming scholarly inquiry, artistic expression, and a thoughtful way of being in the world.
+Doing all this out of love of Christ and neighbor.

 WHAT'S IN A NAME?